Aetrius/401k-exporter/README.md

-# Crypto 💸🌐 Web Scraper & Exporter
+# Crypto 💸🌐 Dump & Exporter

-This project is utilized to scrape a web endpoints to utilize client data rather than utilize a paid API.
-Freemium at the cost of my own hardware computing power and storage.
+This project is utilized to provide crypto data to Prometheus.
+Starting as a stand alone config file, and eventually will be a database.

 ## Features

-- Select URLs From LiveCoinWatch.com for coin metrics
 - Prometheus Exporter
 - Dockerized